 Prediabetes is when glucose (sugar) in the body is higher than normal, but not high enough to be considered Type 2 diabetes.
 Those with prediabetes are on the path to type 2 diabetes, but it can be reversed!
 Some of the most common risk factors are being 45+ years old, being physically inactive, being overweight, and having a family history of type 2 diabetes.

-diabetes is typically diagnosed in children and young adults because the body does not produce insulin.
+Type 1 diabetes is typically diagnosed in children and young adults because the body does not produce insulin.
 Insulin is a hormone that the body needs to get glucose from the bloodstream into the cells.

-diabetes is the most common type of diabetes when the body does not use insulin properly.
+Type 2 diabetes is the most common type of diabetes when the body does not use insulin properly.
 This is called insulin resistance.
 The body doesn’t make enough insulin to keep glucose at normal levels.

 Birthdays are fun.
 Traveling is exciting.
 Hobbies are rewarding.
 Family time is valuable.
 Be here to enjoy them all!
 Learn how to live a healthier life and do more of what you love by signing up for a diabetes or diabetes prevention class!

 Register here for any of the below classes in either English or Spanish.

-Find out if you may have prediabetes by taking the
+Find out if you may have prediabetes by taking the prediabetes risk test.

-If you scored 5 or higher, you likely have prediabetes and are at high risk for type 2 diabetes.
+If you score 5 or higher, you likely have prediabetes and are at high risk for type 2 diabetes.
 However, only your doctor can tell you for sure by taking a blood test to measure your glucose (sugar) levels.

-news: With small lifestyle changes you can reverse prediabetes!
+Here’s the good news: With small lifestyle changes you can reverse prediabetes!
 Go to the "Classes" tab above to learn more about the National Diabetes Prevention Program (NDPP) and to see if you qualify.